Firmware version: 0.95

 EncA transposes notes for all steps according to selected scale.

-EncA click shows previous page or sets all notes to the root note if SEL is down.
+EncA click shows the previous page or sets all notes to the root note if SEL is down.

 EncB selects a scale, scales collection is courtesy of MIDIBox.org.